Can I Get a Secured Loan for Poor Credit, and What is the Process?

 How hard is it to get approved for a secured loan if I have bad credit?

-It is easier to get approved for a secured loan than for unsecured lending if you have bad credit.
-In the latter, all the lender has to go on is your credit rating when assessing your creditworthiness.
+If you have bad credit, it is easier to get approved for a secured loan than for unsecured lending.
+For unsecured loans, all the lender has to go on is your credit rating when assessing your creditworthiness.
 If you have bad credit, your chances of getting a personal loan are slim to none.

 On the other hand, with a secured loan, the lender’s risk exposure is minimised, making it more likely for them to approve your application compared to a personal loan or car finance.

-What do I need to know before taking out a bad credit secured loan?
+What do I need to know before taking out a secured loan for bad credit?

-The most important thing you need to consider when applying for a bad credit secured loan is whether you will be able to comfortably keep up with the repayment instalments until you’ve repaid it in full.
-Missed payments could result in you losing your asset.
+The most important thing you need to consider when applying for a secured loan for poor credit is whether you will be able to comfortably keep up with the repayment instalments until you’ve repaid it in full.
+Missed payments could result in you losing your assets, so it is important you will be able to make your repayments on time.

 Contact us now for expert mortgage advice